 The semester calendar is posted below.
 It includes information for each week's topic, required weekly readings, and due dates for assignments.
-It is your responsibility to go to Canvas to find the posted material for the week.
-Canvas is where you will find the weekly instructions, supplemental material, lectures, participation assignments, the student project, exams, grades, and more.
-The material will be posted throughout the semester.
+Remember, weekly supplemental material is not listed here.
+It is your responsibility to go to the course Canvas page to find the posted material for the week.
+The course Canvas page is where you will find the weekly instructions, supplemental materials, lectures, discussions, case studies, the final paper, grades, and more.
+Material for the course will be posted throughout the semester.
 These dates and topics are subject to change.